 The varied curriculum prepares graduates for positions in teaching, coaching, management, and training, with optional emphasis areas including NCAA compliance, sports hospitality management, and sports psychology.
 Regardless of concentration or area of emphasis, candidates pursuing their sports medicine degree online choose from a thesis track, a non–thesis track, or a mentorship track.
 Both the non–thesis and mentorship tracks require comprehensive final examinations, while the thesis track does not.

-The Academy is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+United States Sports Academy is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The master of sport science program is accredited by the National Council for Accreditation of Coaching Education (NCACE).

 21. Ashland University